|

 Mistakes are common here.
 If a premium is not listed next to a coverage that is shown, there is no coverage.
 The only exception to this rule is where a carrier may write "Included" or somehow indicate coverage is included in the premium space.
 This indicates the premium was charged and itemized elsewhere.
 This is common for coverages like Liability that may only be charged once per policy but which apply to all motor vehicles.
 The example Declarations show this, and further show a covered trailer to which no Liability or roadside assistance coverages apply.
 Blank spaces mean no coverage!

 Next on the page is the section to list the vehicle lienholder.
-In the case of our example there is none, but if you forget to add your lienholder, that lienholder may force you to buy an insurance policy from them as a condition of maintaining the loan.
+If you forget to add your lienholder, that lienholder may force you to buy an insurance policy from them as a condition of maintaining the loan.
 Its a misunderstanding that can be cleared up with time and effort, but save yourself the grief and make sure your auto insurance lists your lienholder and the lienholder is aware they have been added to your auto insurance policy.

 This is where all of the drivers who the insurance company requires you to report are listed on the policy.
 Different companies have different rules for reporting drivers, but a good rule of thumb would be to expect that you must report all residents of your household, including minor children who are away at school.
 The Company may tell you that quasi-resident children need not be reported.
 Be sure of the company's rules before failing to report a driver.
 Guessing wrong could create a problem down the road.
 If you look at your own drivers' list and find that someone is missing who should be there, call your agent and make sure to get that driver reported.